dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 #### Specify the location of the "engine" files

-If the engine files (\*.worker.js, \*.wasm.js and \*.wasm, etc.) are not in the same location with the main SDK file (ddn.js), you can use the API `engineResourcePath` to specify the engine path, for example:
+If the engine files (\*.worker.js, \*.wasm.js and \*.wasm, etc.) are NOT in the same location with the main SDK file (ddn.js), you can use the API `engineResourcePath` to specify the engine path, for example:

 ```javascript
 // The following code uses the jsDelivr CDN, feel free to change it to your own location of these files.